 How does global file locking work with applications that used linked or cross-referenced files (e.g. Adobe InDesign or AutoCAD)?

 In applications with linked files, users will typically open a master file that links to multiple files or assets.
 Linked files are usually loaded into memory and then immediately closed by the application but there are cases where such files are also held open as long as the master file is open.
 In most situations, the master file is locked since it is held open by the application and the linked assets are not locked so they can be opened and modified by other users.
 However, this behavior can vary based on the application being used.

 Unsupported Applications and Files

-The automatic locking mechanism is not supported for applications which do not maintain an exclusive lock on a file while it is open (for example, some applications close a file after its contents are loaded into memory).
+The automatic locking mechanism is not supported for applications that do not maintain an exclusive lock on a file while it is open (for example, some applications close a file after its contents are loaded into memory).
 Though a user would see the file as open in such applications, the Desktop App would receive a notification from the system that the file was opened and subsequently closed, after which it would release any lock on the file.
 In such cases, Egnyte's conflict detection mechanism would still be able to detect conflicts between multiple users.

 Below are examples of file types and applications for which the file locking mechanism will not take hold due to the behavior described above: